Sakib37/DevOps/security_services/vault-k8s/README.md

 Vault is one of the most advanced security management tools provided by HashiCorp.
 This project contains files that can be used to deploy vault in a k8s cluster and it also put unseal keys and vault root token in a predefined S3 bucket.
 In this project, only AWS cloud platform is used.
 However, by doing simple modification it can also be used for other cloud platforms as well.

 Deploying a secure vault cluster in k8s with auto unsealing feature is a bit tricky job.
-The following section describes AWS setup and Kubernetes deployment process in step by step.
+From vault 1.X HashiCorp open sourced vault auto unsealing feature.
+The following section describes complete AWS setup and Kubernetes deployment process in step by step.

 Steps by step:
 ===============